 - 4.1.7.1 Following ASTM E2329-17 analytical guidelines, if the results of testing yield positive results, then the presence of the named compound is confirmed/identified.
 When testifying the analyst will say that the sample contained the listed compound without implying purity.
 Exception; methamphetamine quant cases and total THC quantitation. - 4.1.7.2 If an analyte is below the level of detection (LOD) the report will state "no controlled substances detected".
 Unless established through a validated procedure LOD's are determined by each analyst's experience.
 Exception: On a suspected marijuana sample, if using the marijuana method of analysis yields negative results and the sample will be forwarded on for further testing then report, "Marijuana was not detected, results of further analysis will follow." - 4.1.7.3 If a controlled substance is present and could be confirmed/identified but the analyst chooses not to, then the conclusion should read "Preliminary testing indicates the presence of (name of drug), not confirmed."
-The reason why must also be on the report, i.e. lack of standard, presence of a confirmed controlled substance etc. Alternative conclusions for pharmaceuticals can be found in 4.4.3.7 - 4.1.7.4 If following ASTM E2329-17 a controlled substance is unable to be confirmed/identified, the report will read "Results of testing for controlled substances were inconclusive".
-Exception: On a suspected marijuana sample, if using the marijuana method of analysis yields inconclusive results and the sample will be forwarded on for further testing then report, "Results of testing for marijuana were inconclusive, results of further analysis will follow."
-In both cases the reason why it was inconclusive must be on the report.
+The reason why must also be on the report, i.e. lack of standard, presence of a confirmed controlled substance etc. Alternative conclusions for pharmaceuticals can be found in 4.4.3.7

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager